cliff-rosen/fractal-bot/_specs/fractal_bot.md

 ## Overview

 The Fractal Bot system enables deep collaboration between users and an AI assistant to solve complex questions through a pipeline-oriented approach to workflow development and execution.

-The system is built as a React-based web application with a modern, responsive UI.
+he system consists of four key entities that work together:

+1. **User**: The human operator who:
+   - Poses questions and tasks
+   - Reviews and approves steps
+   - Can intervene at any point
+   - Has direct access to all assets
+   - Maintains control of the workflow

+2. **Chatbot**: An AI assistant that:
+   - Helps plan and structure the approach
+   - Guides the user through the process
+   - Provides "agent assistance":
+      - Suggests appropriate agents
+      - Facilitates invocation of agents
+      - Reports on agent progress
+   - Provides explanations and insights
+   - Works as a copilot rather than an autonomous agent
+   - Has ability to directly generate assets when an specialized agent is not required (ie for basic document drafting)

+3. **Assets**: A shared workspace that:
+   - Contains all information and data
+   - Is accessible to all entities
+   - Represents the current state
+   - Tracks progress and results
+   - Serves as the communication medium

+4. **Agents**: Specialized workers that:
+   - Execute specific tasks
+   - Read from and write to assets
+   - Report their status
+   - Operate under user/bot guidance
+   - Can be run locally or in the cloud - ie through MCP

+As where in traditional systems the user accesses a chatbot that chooses and uses tools on its own, with FractalBot, the user is choosing and using tools with the help of an AI copilot.

 ## Core Concepts